iterative/ldb-resources/README.md

 <img src="images/ldb-struct.png"  width=50% height=50%>

-The main use case for LDB is to create and maintain sparse collections of cloud-based objects.
-These collections (datasets) are filled by logical queries into the index or into other datasets (e.g. samples with certain file attributs, annotated with a certain class, created at given time, containing a given number of event instances, etc).

 LDB datasets can then be shared and versioned, which makes any membership changes (cloning, merging, splitting, adding, and removing objects) manageable and reproducible.